 Incorporating practical details into the design of a beautiful kitchen means that maintenance will be a breeze, giving you more time to focus on entertaining, having quality kitchen catch-ups and preparing culinary masterpieces!
 Let’s look at some top considerations to factor in when designing a new Kitchen, for easy-clean convenience.

 Strong Layout Strategy

 There are certain potential paths of mess-making around a kitchen that can be anticipated, and a little forethought in these areas can reduce the probability of spills.
 Solutions to make these routes more practical might include having a compost container built into your worktop, for instant mess-free disposal of vegetable off-cuts.
-Installing some pull out waste and recycling bins below or next to the sink to reduce the risk of drips, and ensuring worktops are clear of bulky objects between the hob and the sink, to wipe away any spillages without moving clunky items about.
+Installing some pull out waste and recycling bins below or next to the sink to reduce the risk of drips, and ensuring worktops are clear of bulky objects between the hob and the sink, will allow you to wipe away any spillages without moving clunky items about.

 Brilliant Storage Solutions